GDScript Documentation Guide

 Document the following:

-_settings.register_setting(),_settings.register_control(), or_settings.register_status(), in a single table _init— always document_init, even if it takes no arguments.
-Use*Args:* nullif there are none.
-Exception: if the class is a static class that defines_static_initinstead of_init, do not add a_initentry to the Public API.
-Static classes are not instantiated and have no constructor to document.- Public API — all public methods and properties (those without a
+_settings.register_setting(),_settings.register_control(), or_settings.register_status(), in a single table _init: always document_init, even if it takes no arguments.
+Use*Args:* nullif there are none.- Public API: all public methods and properties (ones without a

 Every documentation file must follow this top-level order: